larissacauane/morais-parking-python/README.md

 # Morais Parking Python
-A simple parking management system for the final project of UNIESP Data structures course
+A parking management system for the final project of UNIESP Data structures course